 - Develop your ability to plan and direct your own work to adapt to local, national and international conditions.

 - Develop your ability to communicate and present your artistic work.

 - Develop your portfolio and other presentation tools.

-- Get a close look at the structure of the international art scenes and markets.
+- Gain insight into the structure of some of the international art scenes and markets.

-- Learn about advanced techniques, the business, agencies, galleries, international art fairs, biennials and other established events in the art world, and get the chance to visit a selection of these events.
+- Learn about some advanced techniques in the business of agencies, galleries, international art fairs, biennials and other established events in the art world, and have the chance to visit a selection of these events.

 The language of instruction